proycon/LaMachine/index.md

 You can add the following optional arguments to ``virtualenv-bootstrap.sh`` (and ``lamachine-update.sh``):

  * ``noadmin`` - Do not attempt to install global dependencies (but if they are missing, compilation will fail)
+ * ``adminonly`` - Only install global dependencies, do not actually set up the virtual environment.
+Requires a user with sudo rights.
+Allows for seperation of the bootstrap process for privileged and non-privileged user.
  * ``nopythondeps`` - Do not update 3rd party Python dependencies (such as numpy and scipy), may save time.
  * ``force`` - Force recompilation of everything, even if it's not updated
  * ``tscan`` - Compile and install tscan (will download about 1GB in data), t-scan also suggests you install [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/) (another 1GB), which is not included in LaMachine.